cau-placc/haskell-src-transformation/README.md

 ## Repository

-The repository consists of three directories
+The repository consists of two directories

-* `LaTeX` contains the thesis that describes the implementation and the transformations

 * `src` contains the source code of the project